| Why submit my site? The most frequently asked pages on the web

 a highly-popular page points to another page, it makes

+the target page popular, too.
 The key is to make sure that your page is

 linked-to from as many other websites as possible.
 You